GeekyAnts/nativebase-docs/docs/3.4.x/config-next-adapter.md

 });
 ```

-- phase
+## Phase

 If the plugin should only be applied in specific phases, you can specify them here.
 You can use all phases [next.js provides](https://github.com/zeit/next.js/blob/canary/packages/next/next-server/lib/constants.ts#L1-L4).

 ```jsx
 const { withNativebase } = require('@native-base/next-adapter');